aksommerville/spellingbee/README.md

 - - [ ] Would it work to have no battles in the Queen's Chambers?
 Only the explicit bodyguards.
 - [ ] Once everything is laid out, review all in-game text and confirm we're not using any 7-or-shorter-letter words that aren't in the dictionary. (proper nouns, onomotapaeiae, etc)
 - [ ] Egg: Web: Sometimes there's a haywire note as songs change.
-- - 2024-11-26 repairs in egg seem to have mitigated it, but i'm still hearing something off now and then
+- - 2024-11-26 repairs in egg seem to have mitigated it, but i'm still hearing something off now and then.
+- - I think there's something wrong in native too.
+Hardly ever happens and not very noticeable when it does, but there can be a kathunk when a song begins.
 - [ ] Egg: web-run has an incorrect CSS size for the canvas
 - [ ] Modifying tool doesn't force a rebuild of custom resources.
 - [ ] Make a group for "turn to face hero" and remove that logic from the sprite controllers, a bunch of them do it.
+- [ ] Does Mystery Monster log correctly when it wins?

 ## Dictionary Notes